-Criminal records contain an official summary of a subject’s criminal history.
-Also known as a rap sheet, they list previous criminal convictions recorded by local, parish or state jurisdictions.
-The information contained in a criminal record is assembled from city courts and district courts as well as correctional facilities within the state.
-While the standard for criminal record collection and storage varies across parishes, a large percentage of Louisiana criminal records are organized in online record depositories that are available to the public in the form of a Criminal Background Report.
-In compliance with Louisiana’s Public Records Law, criminal records in Louisiana are open to the public.
+Generally, the information contained in a criminal record is assembled from city courts and district courts as well as correctional facilities within the state.
+While the standard for criminal record collection and storage varies across parishes, a large percentage of Louisiana criminal records are organized in online record databases that are available to the public in the form of a criminal background report.

 Most criminal records provide details of the subject as well as specific information related to the criminal charge.
 Some of these include:

 - The Subject’s full name and any known aliases

 - Date of birth

 - Conviction status

 A criminal record is usually comprehensive enough to provide the necessary information on a person’s conviction history.
 Nevertheless, other police records supplement the information obtained in rap sheets.
 These include arrest records, arrest warrants, incident reports, and police logs.
 These police records are subject to varying levels of public availability.